 Her most recent work focuses on democracy protection in the face of increasing autocratisation, on perceptions of democracy support among elites and officials in development cooperation, the effectiveness of international democracy protection, on the integration of political institutions and conflicts in future scenarios and the relevance of regime types for the integrated implementation of the Sustainable Development Goals.
 She co-leads the research project “Social cohesion in Africa”, which tackles the relation between democracy and social cohesion.
 She and her team developed an approach of accompanying research for impact measurement of governance and development projects.

 Dr Leininger’s profound experience in policy advice for international democracy support is outstanding in Germany and abroad.
-As a programme Chair at DIE, she has acquired broad experience in providing high-level, strategic policy advice to ministries, international organisations, political foundations and NGOs.
+As a programme Chair at IDOS, she has acquired broad experience in providing high-level, strategic policy advice to ministries, international organisations, political foundations and NGOs.
 She has also been a member of the advisory board of the OECD Governance Network (GovNet).
 Most recently, she contributed to the elaboration of strategies for international democracy support for various donors.